c-smile/sciter-js-sdk/docs/md/Element.State.md

 * `ready`
 * `reactive` - `element.state.reconciliation = false;` will prevent reconciliation of element's content by Reactor
 * `value` - any value - runtime value coerced to particular type.
 Actual for input elements.
+* `occluded:integer` - read-only, reports visibility status of the element, if `0` then the element is visible in full, otherwise combination of these flags:
+  * `0x1` - left side of border box is clipped out (invisible).
+  * `0x2` - top side is clipped.
+  * `0x4` - right side is clipped.
+  * `0x8` - bottom side is clipped.
+  `0xf` value means that the element is completely clipped out - invisible.

-Properties of Element.State may cause CSS pseudo-class rules to be triggered:
+Some properties of Element.State may cause CSS pseudo-class rules to be triggered:

 ```JavaScript
 section.state.expanded = true;